CompPhysics/ComputationalPhysics2/README.md

 3. Two projects which are graded and count 1/2 each of the final grade;
 4. The course is offered as a FYS4411 (Master of Science level) and a FYS9411 (PhD level) course;
 5. Weekly emails with summary of activities will be mailed to all participants;

+## Textbooks

+The textbooks we will use, in addition to our lecture notes, are
+- Federico Becca and Sandro Sorella, Quantum Monte Carlo Approaches for Correlated Systems, see https://www.cambridge.org/core/books/quantum-monte-carlo-approaches-for-correlated-systems/EB88C86BD9553A0738BDAE400D0B2900.
+This book is fully accessible from the university of Oslo library, log in to https://bibsys-almaprimo.hosted.exlibrisgroup.com/primo-explore/search?vid=BIBSYS.
+This book is going to be our main text.
+- B. L. Hammond, W. A. Lester, Jr., and P. J. Reynolds, Monte Carlo Methods in Ab Initio Quantum Chemistry, see https://www.worldscientific.com/worldscibooks/10.1142/1170?srsltid=AfmBOorrVkCMZdlyIElZIyR5o4f59PKsCf-DN1DYqOFQ0nSWrEexSS9W#t=aboutBook

+## Lectures and ComputerLab

+- Lectures: Friday (10.15am-12pm).
+First time January 24.
+Last lecture session May 16 (can be changed).
+- Computerlab: Friday (12.15pm-3pm), first time January 24, last lab session May 16 (can be changed).
+- Weekly plans and all other information are on the webpage of the course
+- First project to be handed in March 21
+- Second and final project to be handed in June 1.
+- There is no final exam, only project work.

 ## Grading
 Grading scale: Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 There are two projects which are graded and each project counts 1/2 of the final grade.
 The total score is thus the average from the two  projects.